SummaryRead the full fact sheet

 Nuts can be a choking hazard

-Whole nuts are not suitable for children under the age of three because they may cause choking if they are not chewed well.
-However, nut and seed spreads or paste (such as peanut or almond butter, or nut and seed oils) can be included in young children’s diets from six months of age.
+Whole nuts are not suitable for children under 3 years because they may cause choking if they are not chewed well.
+However, nut and seed spreads or paste (such as peanut or almond butter, or nut and seed oils) can be included in young children’s diets from 6 months.

 Nuts can trigger allergic reactions

 Nuts and seeds should be introduced to infants in the form of butters or pastes, to prevent choking.
-Do not give whole nuts to your child until they are three years of age.
+Do not give whole nuts to your child until they are 3 years.

 Where to get help